nedbat/scriv/docs/configuration.rst

 -----------

 A ``file:`` prefix means the setting value is a file name, and the actual setting value will be read from that file.
-The file name is relative to the fragment directory (changelog.d), or is the name of a built-in file provided by
+If the file name has path separators, it is relative to the current directory.
+If it doesn't have path separators, then it is either in the fragment directory (changelog.d by default), or one of the built-in provided templates.

-scriv:
+Scriv provides two built-in templates:

 .. [[[cog
     import textwrap